-Houston-Galveston Region: Implementing a Plan to Protect Recreational Uses
+Houston-Galveston Region Bacteria Implementation Group: Implementing a Plan to Protect Recreational Uses

 Water quality testing found that bacteria concentrations are elevated in numerous waterways in the Houston–Galveston region.
-High bacteria concentrations might pose a risk to people who swim or wade in the creek.
+High bacteria concentrations might pose a risk to people who swim or wade in natural waters.
 Swimming and wading are called “contact recreation” in the state’s standards for water quality; the term refers to all recreation in which people are likely to swallow natural waters.

 The goal of this project is to reduce bacteria concentrations and protect recreational safety.
 This project includes 72 TMDLs for 60 waterway segments in 10 counties.
 The project area is 2,204 square miles including all or part of 56 cities and a population of about four million people.

 Watershed Counties: Brazoria, Harris, Fort Bend, Grimes, Liberty, Montgomery, San Jacinto, Walker, and Waller